a4vgx7b2M/gaggiuino-esp32-loader/README.md

 |tempdata|data|spiffs|0xc00000|0x400000|

 ## Build
-partitions.csv and pre-compiled binaries are included in [Releases](https://github.com/a4vgx7b2M/gaggia-esp32/releases)
+Skip to "Software Installation" below if you intend to use the pre-compiled binaries available for download from [Releases](https://github.com/a4vgx7b2M/gaggia-esp32/releases)

 Below commands are those required to build from source on Linux.
 Windows will have different commands but will also be able to build from source

-To build from source you require an installed and activate esp-idf environment (https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/)
+To build from source you require an installed and activate esp-idf environment (https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/), as well as partitions.csv downloaded from this repository

 ```
 idf.py create-project gaggia-esp32